-We thank Olivier Coibion, Iordanis Petsas, Tatevik Shekhposyan, Alan Teck, and participants at presentations at the Southern Economics Association Meetings 2015, Western Economic Association Meetings 2014, Canadian Economic Association Meetings 2013, and Appalachian State University for helpful comments and discussions.
+We thank Olivier Coibion, Iordanis Petsas, Tatevik Shekhposyan, and participants at presentations at the Southern Economics Association Meetings 2015, Western Economic Association Meetings 2014, Canadian Economic Association Meetings 2013, and Appalachian State University for helpful comments and discussions.
+We also thank Alan Teck at FX4Casts for helpful suggestions and interpretations of the data.
 We are grateful for the financial assistance from the Walker College of Business at the Appalachian State University and Emory University that supported this study.